Skip to main content

 Overview

 Already have a science or health-related degree?
-Fast-track your MBBS at one of the UK’s top medical schools.
+Fast-track your MBBS at a world-class University.

 Fascinated by the human body?
 Driven to shape the future of healthcare?
 Ready to make a difference to countless lives?
 Prepare for a rewarding career as a qualified doctor by studying at one of the oldest medical schools in the UK.